 This is the ports via which you can configure the server.
 Initially there should be one, but you can of course change this.
 Do not delete the last one!
 Change the port number if you want to but do not delete the last one!
-You may want to tattoo this onto the inside of your eyelids.
+You may want to tattoo a note on this onto the inside of your eyelids.